 Hard water can be a source of real frustration, especially for homeowners unfamiliar with the problems it can cause.
-While hard water poses minimal health risks, it can lead to significant plumbing, maintenance, household cleaning, and bathroom fixtures problems.
+While hard water is generally not a health concern for most people, it can lead to significant plumbing, maintenance, household cleaning, and bathroom fixture problems.

 Moreover, hard water can cause limescale to build up in your water heater and other appliances, making them less efficient and reducing their lifespan.
 As a result, you may be using more water than usual without even realizing it, causing a monthly increase in your water and electricity bill.

-Hard water problems in your home should be detected early so you can solve them before it spirals out of control.
+Hard water problems in your home should be detected early so you can solve them before they spiral out of control.

 What is Hard Water?